aspose-total/Aspose.Total-Products/total/en/android-java/conversion/potm-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to TSV in Android via Java or Online App" h2="Export POTM file to TSV in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Office Theme (POTM) file format is used to store themes for Microsoft Office applications.
+It is a binary file format that is not easily readable by other applications.
+Therefore, it is necessary to convert the POTM file to a more accessible format such as TSV (Tab Separated Values).

+<h2>How Aspose.Total Helps for POTM to TSV Conversion</h2>

-You can easily convert POTM file to TSV in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export POTM file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to TSV.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily convert POTM file to TSV in their Android applications.
+It provides a two-step process for the conversion.
+In the first step, Aspose.Slides for Android via Java can be used to export the POTM file to HTML.
+In the second step, Aspose.Cells for Android via Java can be used to convert the HTML to TSV.
+This process is simple and efficient, and can be completed in a matter of minutes.

+Aspose.Total for Android via Java is a powerful suite of APIs that provides developers with the tools they need to quickly and easily convert POTM files to TSV.
+It is easy to use and provides a reliable and efficient way to convert POTM files to TSV.
+With Aspose.Total for Android via Java, developers can quickly and easily convert POTM files to TSV in their Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}